charlesq34/3dcnn.torch/README.md

 ### Introduction
 This work is based on our [arXiv tech report](https://arxiv.org/abs/1604.03265).
 Our paper will also appear as a CVPR 2016 spotlight (please refer to the arXiv one for most up-to-date results).
 In this repository, we release code, data for training Volumetric CNNs for object classification on 3D data (binary volume).

+### Citation
+If you find our work useful in your research, please consider citing:

+    @article{qi2016volumetric,
+        title={Volumetric and Multi-View CNNs for Object Classification on 3D Data}, author={Qi, Charles R and Su, Hao and Niessner, Matthias and Dai, Angela and Yan, Mengyuan and Guibas, Leonidas J}, journal={arXiv preprint arXiv:1604.03265},
+        year={2016}
+    }

 ### Installation

 Install <a href="http://torch.ch/docs/getting-started.html" target="_blank">Torch7</a>.